TiaM1/Cleaning-and-Getting-Data-Coursera/Codebook.md

 #codebook
 Data were downloaded from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ##Data names in run_analysis.R script:
-    -x_train is the X_train.txt file
+    - x_train is the X_train.txt file
-    -y_train is the Y_train.txt file
+    - y_train is the Y_train.txt file
-    -subject_train is the subject_train.txt file
+    - subject_train is the subject_train.txt file
-    -x_test is the X_test.txt file
+    - x_test is the X_test.txt file
-    -y_test is the Y_test.txt file
+    - y_test is the Y_test.txt file
-    -subject_test is the subject_test.txt file
+    - subject_test is the subject_test.txt file
-    -activity_labels is the activity_labels.txt file
+    - activity_labels is the activity_labels.txt file
-    -features is the features.txt file
+    - features is the features.txt file

-    -x_table is a table that contains both the x_train and x_test tables
+    - x_table is a table that contains both the x_train and x_test tables
-    -y_table is a table that contains both the y_train and y_test tables
+    - y_table is a table that contains both the y_train and y_test tables
-    -subject_table is a table that contains both the subject_train and subject_test tables
+    - subject_table is a table that contains both the subject_train and subject_test tables

-    -features_meanSD is a table with only column names for columns with means and standard deviations
+    - features_meanSD is a table with only column names for columns with means and standard deviations
-    -x_meansSD is a table containing data from the x_table for only columns with means and standard deviations
+    - x_meansSD is a table containing data from the x_table for only columns with means and standard deviations

-    -merged_tables is the table combining the following tables: x_meanSD, y_table, subject_table
+    - merged_tables is the table combining the following tables: x_meanSD, y_table, subject_table
-    -tidy_table is a new data set twith the average of each variale fore each subject
+    - tidy_table is a new data set twith the average of each variale fore each subject

 ##Variables
 From the dataset website (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#)